 - Learn about the coach's style for getting children to learn skills and play well.

 You and your child should be comfortable with the coach's style and the coach's skills.

 Tips for Helping Your Teen

-Teens who take part in endurance events, year-round sports, or weekend tournaments, and teens who diet to stay at a certain weight for a sport (such as gymnastics or wrestling) are also at risk for injuries.
-The American Academy of Pediatrics (AAP) recommends limiting one sport to no more than 5 days a week, with at least 1 day off each week from any organized physical activity.
-Also, the AAP suggests that athletes have at least 2 to 3 months off each year from their particular sport.footnote 3
+The American Academy of Pediatrics (AAP) recommends limiting one sport to no more than 5 days a week with 1 to 2 days off each week from any organized physical activity.
+Also, the AAP suggests that athletes take off 3 months each year, at least 1 month at a time, from their sport.footnote 1

 Author: Healthwise Staff